AshishRajwar21/ChessProject/README.md

 To run the game :
   1. Download the zip folder
   2. Extract the zip folder
+  3. Go to dist folder
-  3. Simply click on the chess_main.exe file
+  4. Simply click on the chess_main.exe file